 Framework

 In the context of survival analysis, we observe either the time Ti at which an individual i experiences the event, FGM in our case, or the time Ci at which she is censored.
-For the analysis the minimum between Ti and Ci is of interest and is calls ‘survival time’.
-As a consequence, survival time is either the girl’s age (if she is uncut, e. i. does not experience FGM, and is censored) or the girl’s age at cutting (if she experiences FGM) and only girls younger than 15-years are taken into account due to the structure of the module in DHS and MICS (see Annex IV).
+For the analysis the minimum between Ti and Ci is of interest and is called ‘survival time’.
+As a consequence, survival time is either the girl’s age (if she is uncut, i.e. does not experience FGM and is censored) or the girl’s age at cutting (if she experiences FGM) and only girls younger than 15-years are taken into account due to the structure of the module in DHS and MICS (see Annex IV).
 Girls are then ordered from age 0 to age 14.
 For example, a girl who is 10-years at the time of the survey and who was cut at age 2 is, of course, recorded as uncut until year 2, and as cut from year 2 to 14 (the end of the period under review), an 8-year old girl uncut at the time of the survey is only taken into account until year 8, and assumed to have the same probability of being cut than all other girls from then on, and all 14-year old girls who have not been cut at the time of the survey are left in the sample.
 Figure 1 visualizes this approach for these three cases.

 Figure 1: Survival analysis with FGM module